Last updated 11/08/2021

 We are delivering our new UK programme Re:Green, in the Western Highlands of Scotland, UK.

-Please see below the current answers to some frequently asked questions.
+Please see the FAQs below if you are considering applying or if you have already secured a place.
 Get in touch if you can’t find the answer you need.

-Our water, sanitation health and hygiene (WASH) programmes are already closing aligned to the type of projects that will be valuable in a post-Covid world.
-We will be working with project partners and communities to better understand how the needs may have changed and how we can tailor of projects and activities to support even more.
-More broadly, our non-Expedition programmes that work with national volunteers only are also being developed to respond to this global issue.
+Our water, sanitation health and hygiene (WASH) programmes are already closely aligned to the type of projects that will be valuable in a COVID and post-COVID world.
+We will be working with project partners and communities to better understand how the needs may have changed and how we can tailor our projects and activities to support even more.
+More broadly, our non-Expedition programmes that work with national volunteers only are also being redeveloped to respond to this global issue.